phuein/Tunebot/README.md

 - snap=0/1 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (Autoban unknowns taking screenshots.)
 - private=0/1 &nbsp;&nbsp; (Autoban all unknowns on join.)

-**For example, run it with:** python tunebot.py room=myroom user=myuser pass=mypass nick=bot
+**For example, run it with:** python tunebot.py room=MYROOM user=MYUSER pass=MYPASS nick=Tunebot settings=settings.txt

 <br>
 ## Settings

+In the bot's directory, the settings.txt file handles all the one-line instructions.
+Any SETTINGS[] override can be applied there.
+The lists links expect **a link** to a TXT file format.
+For example, do "Export as TXT" in Google Docs, and copy the download URL from your browser downloads window.

 The top directory of the bot has a **settings/** directory.
-In the code, you can see a lot of instructions come from simple .txt files in it.
+In the code, the local (not online) instructions come from simple .txt files inside it.

-The empty files in the settings/ directory expect **a link** to a TXT file format.
-For example, do "Export as TXT" in Google Docs, and copy the download URL from your browser downloads window.

 <br>